 The efficient implementation makes it possible to simulate application of one meter of sealing material in less than an hour on a standard computer, and it is therefore feasible to include such detailed simulations in the production preparation process and off-line programming of the sealing robots.
 This work on virtual sealing is therefore an important step towards the virtual paint factory and contributes to sustainable production by providing simulation tools that can be used by the automotive industry to reduce the time required for introduction of new car models, reduce the cycle-time, reduce the environmental impact and increase quality.

 IPS Virtual Paint – Sealing is commercially available and distributed by IPS IBOFlow AB.
-An extension to handle glue and adhesives is ongoing.
+An extension to handle glue and adhesives is under development.